MassinissaDjellouli/CTFStuff/README.md

 Stegonline: extract bytes from colors
 Ex: extract red/green/blue bit 1 from an image bit 0 or 1 are the least noticeable

+## PWN

+### C vulnerabilities:

+    gets() <-- Reads until newline, can pass in null bytes and its gonna read them

+### Heap overflow

+    Look for malloc functions
+    To overflow: Number of bytes in malloc + 16 (for 64bit otherwise + 8)

+    ex: AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\x00cat .passwd #

+        First 48 chars are gonna be in buffer A, the rest is gonna be in buffer B

+        AAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA\x00 <- [Buffer A] cat .passwd # <- [Buffer B]

+    If need to inject null byte: printf '\x00'

 ## Unix bins that can bypass security stuff
 https://gtfobins.github.io/